 The importance of initiatives such as IDB’s 21st Century Skills cannot be overstated.
 There has been much written about the need for a shift to skills, but little technical assistance and community building had been available until the past two years.
-We now see initiatives such as this lead by the IDB that ensures implementation of effective programs of transversal skills development.
+We now see initiatives such as this led by the IDB that ensures the implementation of effective programs of transversal skills development.

 So, what are these critical skills that can be taught and used for hiring and incumbent mobility for our youth?
-We call them “employability skills”, identified by a national initiative led by the ACT Foundation (2015-2017) in partnership with the Business Roundtable and employer representatives – from key sectors including retail, grocery, hospitality, information technology, logistics, transportation and distribution-.
-These have been validated since by multiple leading organizations, and have alignment with the #Skills21 that includes critical thinking, communication, adaptability, leadership, creativity, collaboration, mindfulness, problem solving, digital and more.
+We call them “employability skills,” identified by a national initiative led by the ACT Foundation (2015-2017) in partnership with the Business Roundtable and employer representatives – from key sectors, including retail, grocery, hospitality, information technology, logistics, transportation and distribution-.
+These have been validated since by multiple leading organizations and have alignment with the #Skills21 that includes critical thinking, communication, adaptability, leadership, creativity, collaboration, mindfulness, problem-solving, digital and more.

-These types of competency models have been validated enough that it is most important to continue to put them into “implementation mode” for scaling the work that ensures diversity, equity and inclusion for our youth and their future.
-The importance here of digital skills as “door openers” can also not be ignored.
+These competency models have been validated enough that it is most important to continue to put them into “implementation mode” for scaling the work that ensures diversity, equity, and inclusion for our youth and their future.
+The importance of digital skills as “door openers” can also not be ignored.
 Digital skills- especially productivity software skills- are now critical door openers into most corners of the middle-skill market (those jobs that provide a living wage).
 Roles that require digital skills pay as much as a 17% premium over non-digital skill roles (Burning Glass Technologies, 2017).

-The only way to ensure that our youth are equipped for their futures and on even playing ground is to make sure they have the required digital skills.
-This includes tools like Google Suite, Microsoft Office (Word/Excel/Powerpoint), Communication tools (slack, email, online communications), Adobe PDF, Creative technologies, social media/digital skills and even 3D technologies emerging, that are essential in the workplace of the future.
-Epic Games refers to these as “Creator Careers”, tools that are used across companies around emerging fields using interactive 3D.
+The only way to ensure that our youth are equipped for their futures and on even playing ground is to ensure they have the required digital skills.
+This includes tools like Google Suite, Microsoft Office (Word/Excel/Powerpoint), Communication tools (slack, email, online communications), Adobe PDF, Creative technologies, social media/digital skills, and even emerging 3D technologies, which are essential in the workplace of the future.
+Epic Games refers to these as “Creator Careers,” tools used across companies around emerging fields using interactive 3D.

-One of my favorite futurists, Dr. Heather McGowan, takes it a step further in stating that the “Future of Work is also the Future of Identity”.
-That the “Future of Work is also Learning and Adapting to whatever work tasks the future brings”.
-Who would have thought only 10 years ago we would end up with changes such as we’ve seen in transportation (Uber, Lift), connecting people (Facebook, Instagram, LinkedIn), and content development (TikTok, LinkedIn, Coursera, Udacity, YouTube?).
-And, now others are finding work in new ways, through Fiverr, Upwork, and the thousands of IT boot camps that have scaled rapidly outside of traditional higher education walls.
-So, how do we equip our youth with transferable skills (those above-mentioned employability skills #skills21) that will ensure they have a future no matter what technologies come into play, no matter how much artificial intelligence reshapes the Future of Work?
+One of my favorite futurists, Dr. Heather McGowan, takes it further in stating that the “Future of work is also the future of identity”.
+The “future of work is also learning and adapting to whatever work tasks the future brings”.
+Who would have thought only 10 years ago we would end up with changes such as we’ve seen in transportation (Uber, Lyft), connecting people (Facebook, Instagram, LinkedIn), and content development (TikTok, LinkedIn, Coursera, Udacity, YouTube?).
+And now, others are finding work in new ways through Fiverr, Upwork, and the thousands of IT boot camps that have scaled rapidly outside traditional higher education walls.
+So, how do we equip our youth with transferable skills (those employability mentioned above skills #skills21) that will ensure they have a future no matter what technologies come into play, no matter how much artificial intelligence reshapes the Future of Work?